tcspencer01/regress-expression-per-region/README.md

 # AEI Expression Regression Script

-This R script performs **parallelized regression of gene expression levels from RNA editing data**, specifically region-based Alu Editing Index (AEI) values.
-The script was used on ROSMAP bulk RNA-seq datasets aligned to the GRCh38 genome and is designed to prepare RNA editing phenotypes for downstream association testing (e.g., edQTL or ediTWAS analyses).
+This R script performs **parallelized regression of gene expression levels from RNA editing data**, specifically Alu Editing Index (AEI) values.
+The script was used on bulk RNA-seq datasets aligned to the GRCh38 genome and is designed to prepare RNA editing phenotypes for downstream association testing (e.g., edQTL, TWAS, or GWAS colocalization analyses).

 ## Background